 Thinking about the colour of your little one’s poop will become a very normal part of your life.
 What’s normal relies on, again, if they’re breastfed or formula-fed.
 Breastfed babies will typically have poo that is mustard coloured.
 Formula-fed poo on the contrast might be light brown, pale yellow, a mix between the two, or greenish-brown.

-Changes to their stool
+Changes to baby poo

+Checking up on your little one’s nappy is important to monitor any bleeding, diarrhea, or constipation.
 If their diapers start to come more often and are quite a watery green, this could mean they have diarrhea.
 Diarrhea is due to dehydration so you may want to contact your GP if this occurs, especially in newborns.